-A U.S. domiciled reporting entity that has assumed business via a qualifying reinsurance transaction from another U.S. domiciled insurer shall set up an IMR balance that reflects an equal amount of IMR derecognized by the ceding insurance entity.
+A U.S. domiciled reporting entity that has assumed business via a qualifying reinsurance transaction from another U.S. domiciled insurer shall set up an IMR balance that reflects an equal amount of IMR derecognized by the ceding entity.
 This IMR recognition shall reflect the unamortized IMR balance of gains and losses from prior asset sales associated with the reinsured block of business and interest-related realized gains and losses from the current dispositions or asset transfers the ceding entity incurred to transfer the reinsurance obligation.
 (IP P. 80)

 The ceding entity shall provide the IMR amortization timeframe details for the derecognized IMR to the assuming entity to allow for continuation of IMR accounting, if required.
-In the event the reinsurance transaction is unwound, the assuming entity shall provide current information on the remaining unamortized IMR balance and amortization schedule back to the ceding entity for re-recognition of remaining IMR.
-If an assuming entity is not required to maintain IMR, and has not tracked IMR, the ceding entity shall re-establish an estimated IMR using reasonable methodologies, such as imputing a value from the change in market interest rates between reinsurance inception and the recapture date.
+In the event the reinsurance transaction is recaptured, the assuming entity shall provide current information on the remaining unamortized IMR balance and amortization schedule back to the ceding entity for re-recognition of remaining IMR.
+If an assuming entity is not required to maintain IMR (i.e., non-U.S. domiciled insurance reporting entities), and has not tracked IMR, the ceding entity shall re-establish an estimated IMR using reasonable methodologies, such as imputing a value from the change in market interest rates between reinsurance inception and the recapture date.
 (IP P. 81)

 Admittance